diogogithub/gnu-social/DOCUMENTATION/SYSTEM_ADMINISTRATORS/CONFIGURE.md

     'MDB2' to use the other driver type for DB_DataObject, but note that it breaks the OpenID libraries, which only support PEAR::DB.

-* `type` (enum["mysql", "postgresql"], default 'mysql'): Used for certain database-specific optimization code.
-Assumes mysql if not set.
-MySQL also covers MySQLi and MariaDB.
+* `type` (enum["mysql", "pgsql"], default 'mysql'): Used for certain database-specific optimization code.
+Assumes mysql if not set.  "mysql" covers MariaDB, Oracle MySQL, mysqli or otherwise.

 * `mirror` (array, default null): you can set this to an array of DSNs, in the format of the above 'database' value.
 If it's set, certain read-only